Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/NAWCWD.md

 Some of my primary job responsibilities as an engineering technician intern included:

-- **Communicating with customers & facility managers to organize on-site engineering surveys**

-Many facilities we needed to document for the IBONS project operated under restricted accessibility.
-However, it was important for our team to complete our on-site surveys, so we maintained constant communication with various points of contact, ensuring that our work accommodated the facility's schedules.

-As our list of prioritized facilities expanded to Point Mugu Naval Air Station, organization became an extremely important aspect of our daily operations.
-The added complexity of traveling to and from the base meant that we had to be efficient with our time, and everyone had to be on the same page.
+### Communicating With Stakeholders & Facility Managers to Coordinate Engineering Surveys

+Many of the facilities we documented operated under restricted accessibility, making communication & scheduling critical.
+Our team worked closely with facility points of contact to coordinate survey windows that minimized disruption to ongoing operations.

+As the project expanded to Point Mugu, logistical planning became increasingly important.
+With travel & limited access windows, we had to operate efficiently & ensure that survey plans were clearly communicated between the team & facility managers.

-Throughout my time with NAWCWD, our team was commended for our professionalism, efficiency, and organization during communication with customers & frequent engineering surveys.
+Throughout my internship, our group was consistently recognized for maintaining professional communication, efficient scheduling, and strong organizational practices during customer interactions & facility surveys.

-- **Updating & maintaining a database of engineering drawings & facility configurations**

-When I first joined the IBONS team, I was expected to hit the ground running & contribute right away.
-My top priority was to learn on the job, ask questions, and add value to the team as quickly as possible.

-With an expedited training process, I shadowed engineers & senior-level interns to learn the ins and outs of database maintenance.
-My growth-centered mindset allowed me to progress quickly & start updating engineering documentation within the first two weeks on the job.
+### Updating & Maintaining Engineering Documentation Within the IBONS Database

+Upon joining the team, my initial priority was learning the workflow & contributing as quickly as possible.
+Through shadowing engineers & senior interns, I quickly became familiar with the database structure & documentation standards.

+Within the first two weeks, I began independently updating engineering documentation & linking facility models into the database.
+Keeping an ambitious mindset & learning from my peers allowed me to progress quickly & add value to the team.

-By the end of my time with NAWCWD, I had individually developed, linked, and uploaded over 250,000 square feet of facility documentation.
-My supervisors praised me for my diligence & work ethic, often going above & beyond to improve standardized procedures.
+By the end of my internship, I had personally processed & uploaded over 250,000 square feet of facility documentation.
+My supervisors frequently commended my attention to detail & initiative in improving documentation procedures & workflow efficiency.

-- **Collecting field data in classified & unclassified environments**
+### Collecting Field Data in Both Classified & Unclassified Environments

-Our primary means of gathering data was through the use of a handheld LiDAR unit that collected 3D point-cloud scans of the environment.
-This tool was extremely useful because it allowed us to capture key features of facility architecture quickly & accurately.
+A primary tool used during on-site surveys was a handheld LiDAR scanner, which allowed us to rapidly capture accurate 3D point-cloud representations of key facility architecture.

-Another benefit of the LiDAR scanner was its ability to capture dimensional properties without revealing sensitive information.
-Many of the spaces we were required to survey had classified content in the facility & it was unreasonable for them to declassify the space just for our survey.

-To adapt to the facilities' needs, we used the LiDAR in addition to manual hand measurements to gather the necessary information with respect to any security requirements in the space.
+This approach was particularly valuable when surveying classified spaces, where traditional photography or documentation methods were restricted.
+LiDAR scans allowed us to capture dimensional information while avoiding exposure of sensitive materials.

+To adapt to facility requirements, LiDAR scans were supplemented with manual measurements to ensure complete & accurate facility documentation while respecting all security requirements.

-- **Developing facility models in AutoCAD to link into the IBONS database**
+### Developing AutoCAD Facility Models for Integration into the IBONS Database

-An important aspect of the job was to create accurate facility models to link into the IBONS database.
-We used AutoCAD as the medium to create engineering documentation that represented the physical dimensions & properties of the field data.

-We used both 2D floor plans as well as 3D point cloud scans to model important features throughout each facility.
-To organize & classify these spaces, we drew polygons that outlined the perimeter of each facility, room, and individual space.
-This methodology allowed us to organize each space in a building according to:
+Survey data was converted into 2D floor plans & spatial models using AutoCAD, allowing us to create accurate representations of each facility.

+To organize the information within the IBONS system, we mapped each building using polygon-based space definitions.
+Individual polygons represented specific rooms or functional spaces within a facility.

+Each space was categorized according to:

 - Space usage (lab, office, common area)
-- Availability (active, vacant, inactive)
+- Availability status (active, vacant, inactive)
-- Size (based on square footage)
+- Physical size based on square footage

-Using these filters, we labeled each space with a unique polygon ID.
-This allowed us to link the spaces into the database & display their characteristics for the informational use of Naval officers & civilian employees.
+Each polygon was assigned a unique identification code, allowing the IBONS database to link facility spaces with their associated metadata for use by Naval personnel & civilian staff.

-- **Training the next generation of interns to continue contributing in a meaningful way**
+### Training & Mentoring New Interns to Help Streamline the Onboarding Process

-When I returned for my second term, my responsibilities shifted & I had the opportunity to develop my leadership skills.
-There was turnover from the previous year, with a few new interns joining the team and some of my peers moving on to different positions.
-At this point, I was one of the more senior interns, & I knew how to execute the job at a high level.
+During my second term, I had the chance to develop leadership skills as several new interns joined the team while some previous members transitioned to other roles.
+As one of the more experienced interns, I was given the opportunity to help train the new team members & guide them through the IBONS workflow.

-I was thankful that my supervisors recognized my experience & allowed me to train some of the new hires on the job, acting as a role model.
-Our team continued working on the IBONS project from my first term; however, we had just begun expanding to Point Mugu Naval Air Station.

-The project expansion, in addition to my new responsibilities, forced me to adapt & learn on the fly.
-I took the challenge by storm, & it was rewarding to see the team's progress throughout the term.
-The interns who initially shadowed me were contributing effectively within the first few weeks on the job with minimal oversight.
+At the same time, the project was expanding to include Point Mugu Naval Air Station, increasing both the scope & complexity of the work.

+Balancing these responsibilities required adapting quickly & ensuring new interns could begin contributing effectively.
+By demonstrating important workflow responsibilities & providing hands-on mentorship, I helped reduce onboarding time by approximately 40%.

-I helped reduce the onboarding time by ~40%, & our team was operating like a well-oiled machine just a month into my second term.
-By the end of the summer, we had completely mapped out the Point Mugu Air Station & added immense value to the IBONS project.
+Within a few weeks, the team was operating efficiently, & by the end of the term, we had fully mapped the facilities at Point Mugu, adding significant value to the IBONS project.

 ---

 ## Key Takeaways

+This internship provided valuable experience working within a multidisciplinary engineering environment in support of Department of Defense operations.
+I gained firsthand exposure to infrastructure management, engineering documentation workflows, and the responsible handling of sensitive data.

+The experience also strengthened my skills in team collaboration, leadership, and adapting to evolving project requirements.
+Knowing that our efforts directly supported real operational decisions reinforced the importance of maintaining technical accuracy & attention to detail.

-This position gave me valuable experience working with multidisciplinary teams in a government environment, handling sensitive data responsibly, and taking responsibility for my work.
-I'm grateful for the opportunity to collaborate with industry professionals & contribute to an initiative that directly supports our country's warfighters.
+I am grateful for the opportunity to collaborate with industry professionals & contribute to a project that directly supports the operational readiness of our country’s warfighters.

-Throughout the internship, I learned a lot about leadership, adapting to evolving requirements, and ensuring technical accuracy, knowing that downstream decisions relied on the quality of our work.